 It was the nudge I needed.
 Not aching bones.
 Not hair falling out.
 Not new smoking habit as yet another means to dull my senses.
 Not even suicides in white porcelain Welsh bathtubs.

 It was a medical imperative that nudged me into the decision to try and get better.
 But it was also, above all, the decision to let go — of the pain, the turmoil, the fretful, frantic worry that convinced me that my parents’ relationship was my fight to win or lose.

 It was telling myself that their lives were not mine to live.

 I looked up from my vinyl seat across from my father on the day I stopped eating.
 My face, red and splotchy in salty caverns from the tears I didn’t want to shed but they came anyway.

 I knew then that things would never be the same from that point forward: the anorexia as resistance, the depression as loss of control, the fleeing to another country as delusion, the dying and then not dying and then dying and then not dying.

 Looking at my father then that day at Denny’s, I knew then that my life would change forever.

 And I was content.

-If you like what you read, and want to hear more mental health stories, check out my new podcast: You, Me, Empathy.
-Click the button below to learn more!
+If you like what you read, and want to hear more mental health stories, check out my independently-created podcast: You, Me, Empathy.
+Click the button below to learn more and start listening!